Minimal classes of graphs of unbounded clique-width defined by finitely many forbidden induced subgraphs: Antichains and well-quasi-ordering

 that is, all vertices of $\phi(G)$ in the column to the left of $b_i$ but above $b_i$.
-Note that $C_i$ must be non-empty, otherwise $G$ is a skew join: this can be seen by partitioning the vertices of $\phi(G)$ into two, namely all vertices in columns up to and including $\col(v_i)$, and all those in columns strictly to the right of $\col(v_i)$.
-Thus, pick $c_i\in C_i$ so that $\row(c_i)$ is as small as possible.
+Note that $C_i$ must be non-empty, otherwise $G$ is a skew join: this can be seen by partitioning the vertices of $\phi(G)$ into two, namely all vertices in columns with indices at most $\col(v_i)$, and all those in columns with indices strictly greater than $\col(v_i)$.
+Thus, pick $c_i\in C_i$ so that $\row(c_i)$ is minimal.

 Next, define